Allocation of Parental Responsibilities

 Regardless of which parent has physical custody of the child involved, there is a separate matter of who has the decision-making capabilities.
 There is no legal obligation stating that both parents have an equal right to choose the upbringing of the child.
 For instance, a judge may determine that the mother can make a decision regarding education whereas the father makes the decision about religion.
 The major areas in which a judge determines who controls the decision making include:

 - Religion, and

 Have Your Questions Answered

 It is natural to have questions with regards to the future of your children, especially during a tumultuous time such as divorce.
 A simple internet search may turn up a significant amount of data.
 However, the only way to be sure that the information you receive applies to your city as well as that the law is up to date is to consult with an attorney.
-If you would like to have your questions answered during a free consultation with a Kane County family law attorney, contact Shaw Family Law, P.C. today by calling 630-584-5550.
+If you would like to have your questions answered during a free consultation with a Kane County family law attorney, contact Shaw Sanders, P.C. today by calling 630-584-5550.